-- 19.1 The Construction Manager and Subcontractors shall promptly and regularly comply with the Authority's requests to submit data, in electronic form or otherwise as directed by the Authority, regarding the Targeted Business Program, the Workforce Program, and other aspects of this Equity Plan. - 19.2 The Construction Manager and Subcontractors shall submit the requested data directly to the Authority, the City of Minneapolis, or other governmental agency as directed by the Authority. - 19.3 The Authority, in its discretion, may coordinate with the City of Minneapolis or other appropriate governmental agency to manage and document Targeted Business Program activity and Workforce Program activity throughout the Project.
+- 19.1 The Construction Manager and Subcontractors shall promptly and regularly comply with the Authority's requests to submit data, in electronic form or otherwise as directed by the Authority, regarding the Targeted Business Program, the Workforce Program, and other aspects of this Equity Plan. - 19.2 The Construction Manager and Subcontractors shall submit the requested data directly to the Authority, the City of Minneapolis, the Minnesota

+Department of Human Rights, or other governmental agency as directed by the Authority.

+19.3 The Authority, in its discretion, may coordinate with the City of Minneapolis, the Minnesota Department of Human Rights, or other appropriate governmental agency to manage and document Targeted Business Program activity and Workforce Program activity throughout the Project.